-The modification of terms of the two commercial real estate loans modified during the year ended December 31, 2021 was a change in payment terms to interest only for 15 months.
+The modification of terms of the residential real estate loan modified during the year ended December 31, 2022 was an extension of the loan maturity date.

 In 2020, in response to the economic disruption caused by the COVID-19 pandemic, the Company provided payment relief to approximately 420 borrowers with loan balances totaling \$114 million.
 The relief provided payment modifications in the form of interest only, escrow only, or full payment deferral for a period of three to six months.
 All borrowers granted a payment modification in 2020 returned to their regular payment schedule as of December 31, 2021.